 ADHD Aware suggests that the average person with ADHD will receive 3 or 4 wrong diagnoses before they are diagnosed with ADHD.
 You may first be diagnosed with a rarer mental health condition or have your symptoms interpreted as anxiety or deprssion, especially if your mental health is suffering.

 ADHD is under-diagnosed in girls, often because girls internalise how they are feeling and teachers, parents and doctors may miss the symptoms.

-ADD-NI can talk you through the process of requesting an adult ADHD diagnosis and provide support programmes for young people with ADHD and their parents.
+ADD-NI can talk you through the process of requesting an adult diagnosis and provide support programmes for young people and their parents.

-Doctors can prescribe treatment for ADHD – this could be
+Doctors can prescribe treatment – this could be